boxyhq/website/docs/jackson/sso-flow/index.md

 # Single Sign-On (SSO)

+Jackson takes a multi-tenanted approach to implementing SSO, abstracting away all the complexities of the underlying SAML/OIDC protocol.
+What this means is you can enable SSO for all (your) customers across products from a single instance of jackson, and works with both SAML and OIDC Identity Provider(IdP)s.

 **Note:** All the APIs below support both `application/x-www-form-urlencoded` and `application/json` content types.
 Examples below use `application/x-www-form-urlencoded`.

 **Note:** OAuth 2.0 protocol uses underscore casing for the parameters, we use camel casing for all our APIs.
 For example it's `client_id` in the OAuth 2.0 flow and `clientID` in our APIs.

 ## 1. Setting up SSO Provider

-Please follow the instructions [here](./sso-providers) to guide your customers in setting up SAML/OIDC correctly for your product(s).
+Please follow the instructions [here](../sso-providers) to guide your customers in setting up SAML/OIDC correctly for your product(s).
 You should create a copy of the doc and modify it with your custom settings, we have used the values that work for our demo apps.

 ## 2. SSO Connection API